jadonmat/AutoTCAS/README.md

 **Known Issues**
 ----------------
+1. UI text does not currently change size based on window size.
+This will be fixed in version 1.2.0.

-1. If the user's desktop resolution is not one of the ones manually defined in the code, they will receive an error message that they are unable to run the program.
+2. If the user's desktop resolution is not one of the ones manually defined in the code, they will receive an error message that they are unable to run the program.
 This is due to a lack of resolution scaling in SFML's render window.
 For now the user can change their desktop resolution in the windows display settings to one of the ones stated in the error message.
 A solution for this is planned to be implemented in version 1.4.0 alongside another big update.

-2. UI text does not currently change size based on window size.
-This will also be fixed in version 1.4.0 alongside another big update.